chadwhitman/Django-Base-Theme/README.md

 5.)
 Note: The layouts (left, right, both, full) extend the original base.html.
 		The original base.html will be in your site-packages directory after you pip install it.

-6.) <a href="https://github.com/wharton/django-base-theme/blob/master/base_theme/templates/your_app/base.html">Here is an example of what would go into your app's base.html</a>.
+6.) <a href="https://github.com/chadwhitman/django-base-theme/blob/master/base_theme/templates/your_app/base.html">Here is an example of what would go into your app's base.html</a>.

 7.)
 If you wanted to extend your app's base.html into, say, your app's list.html template, you would just need to make sure your extends path is pointing to your app's base template, like this:

 <pre><code>{% extends "your-app/base.html" %}</code></pre>

 8.)
-You can find different layouts for your app <a href="https://github.com/wharton/django-base-theme/tree/master/base_theme/templates">here</a>.
+You can find different layouts for your app <a href="https://github.com/chadwhitman/django-base-theme/tree/master/base_theme/templates">here</a>.

 ### Utilizing the Django Block System

 The <a href="https://docs.djangoproject.com/en/1.8/topics/templates/#template-inheritance">official Django docs</a> do a good job of explaining how template inheritance works and how to utilize the block system.

 The following is a list of blocks included in the Django Base Theme that you can use to customize your own template as needed.
-You can also find them listed in the original base.html template <a href="https://github.com/wharton/django-base-theme/blob/master/base_theme/templates/base.html">here</a>.
+You can also find them listed in the original base.html template <a href="https://github.com/chadwhitman/django-base-theme/blob/master/base_theme/templates/base.html">here</a>.

 <pre><code>- {% block site_title %}
 - {% block extra_head_top %}
 - {% block fast_fonts %}
 - {% block head_css %}
-- {% block css_min %}
 - {% block font_awesome %}
 - {% block extra_head_bottom %}
 - {% block header_wrapper %}